-Dalmane history and info
+Dalmane Info and History

 Dalmane (Flurazepam) was initially patented in 1963 and went on the market in the United States in 1970.
 Dalmane produces a metabolite with a very long half-life (40-250 hours) so it stays in the bloodstream for up to 4 days.
 This makes Dalmane unsuitable as a treatment for insomnia due to the next-day sedation.
 Dalmane is only recommended for short-term use, less than 14 consecutive days.
 The product insert for Dalmane states that it becomes less effective with continued use and has a high potential for addiction.
-Contact Us if you need help tapering Dalmane or have questions.

 Dalmane is a benzodiazepine that exerts its affect on gamma-aminobutryic acid (GABA), the most calming neurotransmitter of the human body.
 As the nervous system adapts to Dalmane the GABA receptors are down regulated and higher dosages of Dalmane are required to achieve the calming effects.
 Breakthrough anxiety, worsening sleep, sensitivity to noise and light and muscle weakness are all symptoms of dependence to Dalmane.